justinnavarr0-ga/course-materials/projects/project-3/project-3-requirements.md

 - **Comment your code where it makes sense to do so**.
 Most code is self-documenting (don't comment the obvious), however, use comments to explain complicated code.

-## Obtaining Assistance from an Instructor

-- Although your kind instructors will be available to assist during project time, the amount of assistance you require is expected to be minimal due to the fact that you will be collaborating as a team regularly.

-- **All requests for assistance should be slacked to the class `support` channel, not individual instructors**.
-This approach will provide the best and quickest response for your team, as well as be helpful to other teams that may be faced with the same issue.

----

-## Project Feedback + Evaluation

-- Your instructors will be using the [Project 3 Code Review](/Unit_3/project-3/project-3-code-review.pdf) form to determine whether or not the project passes all of the minimum requirements.
-(Please ignore the Pitch Deck requirement).
-- If your instructors determine that your project would pass with minor fixes, you will be required to address the minor deficiencies by 9 am the following day of class.
-Please be sure to inform your local instructor when the fixes are complete.
-FYI, "minor fixes" are minor items that can be fixed very quickly, like code formatting, correcting the README, etc.
-- If your instructors determine that the project does not meet the minimum requirements you may request to address the deficiencies identified and resubmit the project.
-However, be aware that **there is only a single opportunity to resubmit a project or project assessment during the course**.
-- If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

----